 Teachers will prepare targets for children based on their specific needs and these will be discussed with parents.
 Children on the SEND register may be assessed using different measures from their peers; depending on the needs in question.
 We use standardised tests that will show progress however small.
-Learning plans and targets are shared with parents and children where appropriate.
+Individual Learning Plans (ILPs) and targets are shared with parents and children where appropriate.